mjackson/web-starter/README.md

 - An asset pipeline for development and production
 - A web server (express) for custom server logic
+- Long-term asset caching that's easy to push to a CDN
 - React for rendering all views

 It does not include: